-Greg Basmajian is in his second year as an athletic trainer at MIT.
-He came to MIT from nearby Wentworth Institute of Technology, where he was an assistant athletic trainer from 2013-2016.
+Greg Basmajian is in his third year as an athletic trainer at MIT.
+He came to MIT from nearby Wentworth Institute of Technology, where he was an assistant athletic trainer from 2013-16.

 Since his arrival in Cambridge, Basmajian served on the DAPER Administrators committee, participated in the DAPER Mentor Program, and received the 2017 SAAC Super Service Award.

 During his time at Wentworth, he worked primarily with the men’s soccer, men’s and women’s basketball and men’s lacrosse programs.
 Assisting with the updating of the department’s policies and procedures, secondary insurance information and day-to-day operations, Basmajian was responsible for evaluating, treating and rehabilitating athletic injuries for his teams and also coordinating appointments with team physicians.